Humidicutis marginata

 Humidicutis marginata is a gilled fungus of the waxcap family.

 Taxonomy

 The species was first described as Hygrophorus marginatus by Charles Horton Peck in 1876.
 William Alphonso Murrill called it Hygrocybe marginata in 1916.
 It was transferred to the new genus Humidicutis by Rolf Singer in 1958, who had previously placed it in Tricholoma.

+Description

+The orangish cap is up to 4 cm wide and the yellowish stipe 9 cm long.
+The spore print is white.

+Distribution and habitat

+It is found in North America under trees.

 Edibility

 It is considered edible with a pleasant taste, but one guide says it is "not worthwhile".